andela-jwan/rails_testing_with_capybara/README.md

        Failed assertion, no message given.
     ```

+    suya2 has a price which is a float.
+Our validation still allows for floats which we do not want.
 We can fix that by changing our model validation to this:

     ```rubyonrails
     validates :price, numericality: { only_integer: true }
     ```

-    This should fix our tests.
-Rerun it and you should see that test of the price column now passes.
+    This should fix our tests and now suya2 is invalid which passes our test.
+Rerun our tests and you should see that test of the price column now passes.
 Even suya4 which has price as nil should pass and be invalid since nil is not an integer number.

     We can fix our other tests for the spicy column easily by just changing the suya objects to include a valid price.